CESNET/eInfra-docs/topics/compute/openstack/docs/additional-information/project-expiration.md

 ---

-title: Project expiration policy
+title: Project Expiration Policy
 search:
   exclude: false
 ---

-# Project expiration policy
+# Project Expiration Policy

 Every group project has its expiration date.
 The date is set when creating the project.
 Expired project are to be disabled and its data later removed.